Fellowship Events & Retreats

 Advent and Lent Book Studies

-We offer a weekly book study during Advent and Lent, inviting participants to read an agreed upon book and engage in ongoing group discussion.
-The group gathers on Sundays at 9 a.m.
+We offer a weekly book study during Advent and Lent at 9 a.m. in Lower Level 5, inviting participants to read an agreed upon book and engage in ongoing group discussion.

 Everyone is invited to walk our indoor labyrinth on the fourth Sunday of every month in our Parish Hall.
 The labyrinth will be open to walk from 4 pm until 5 pm.
 Come anytime between!
 Why walk a labyrinth?
 It is a place to meditate and pray, a way to find peace and serenity, a way to address questions that are on your heart, for problem solving and guidance, a time to connect with the earth, and a time to celebrate being alive.
 Learn more about our Labyrinth Ministry.